Financial planning tools and services to put you on the path to the future you want

 They eventually met in person and experienced a natural easy friendship – nothing like what you might expect from this study in opposites.

 Bill Teoh was the stereotype of a grumpy old man – relishing his time alone.
 “I really don’t fancy any extra company,” he said.
 He strongly believed that everything was better when he was young and that the youth of today are wasting their time on nothing but video games.

-Enter 14 year old Kieyron Maldini and a bit of a social experiment that results in a rather amazing transformation in both Teoh and Maldini.
+Enter 14-year-old Kieyron Maldini and a bit of a social experiment that results in a rather amazing transformation in both Teoh and Maldini.

 “I liked your face,” said 80 something-year old Austin about why she struck up a friendship with 40 something-year old Viktor.
 Oddly enough, the two eventually became truly the best of friends – even a great romance.

-Read their oh so charming story:
+Read their charming story:

 Or, listen to the podcast!

 What have your experiences been with friends who don’t fall within a small age range?
 Share your insight in the comment section below.
 Inspired to make some younger or older friends?
 Let us know how it goes.

 Do it yourself retirement planning: easy, comprehensive, reliable